Omkaarr1/streaming-wav-to-flac/README.md

 This project is a web-based application that allows users to stream live audio from their microphone in WAV format and receive a real-time conversion to FLAC.
 The server, built in Go, uses WebSockets to handle real-time audio streaming and `ffmpeg` for on-the-fly conversion.
 The client application is built with HTML, CSS, and JavaScript to support live streaming, buffering, and playback of converted FLAC data.

+Accessing the Application
+You can access the application through the following link:

+Real-Time WAV to FLAC Streaming Service [https://ec2-54-172-120-16.compute-1.amazonaws.com/static/]
+Note: Since this service uses a self-signed SSL certificate, your browser will likely warn you that the connection is not secure.
+To proceed, click on Advanced and choose Proceed to [hostname] (unsafe).

 ## Features

 - **Real-Time Audio Streaming**: Users can stream audio from their microphone in WAV format.